georgenturner/viability-report/shell.md

 In April 2016 Southbank Place had it's Hong Kong launch.
 To celebrate, the developer put on the market Thirty Casson Square.

-In the origional Shell Centre FVA thirty Casson Square is valued at £1,254 per square foot on average.
+In the original Shell Centre FVA thirty Casson Square is valued at £1,254 per square foot on average.
 The investors presentation, which Mr Rhodes claimed before a planning inspector was based on estimates of future values, put the building at £1,469 psf.

 But the sales values being marketed in Hong Kong?
 In April 2016 apartment 204, on level 2, the bottom of the building was on sale for £900,000.
 That is £1,404 per square foot.